You have a product or service to sell or something valuable to say.

 With that in mind, here are some tips for creating clear and compelling website copy:

-1. Keep it simple to increase sales
+1. Keep your website copy simple to increase sales

 Sounds too easy already doesn’t it?
 The key is not to confuse your customer by using industry-specific language (the curse of knowledge) or causing them to burn too many calories to try and understand your offer.
 Your writing should be easy to understand and tell your customer how you or your product will help them.
 We recommend writing at about 5th-grade level.
 Here’s a nifty online tool to use to help make sure your writing is easy to read.
 By writing so people understand what you’re offering and how it will better their life, they’ll be more likely to use your services or buy your products.